RaspberryPiFoundation/scratch-curriculum/en-GB/clone-wars/index.md

 ---
 title: Clone Wars
-materials: ["Club Leader Resources/*.*"]
-beta: true
+description: Create a game in which you have to save the Earth from space monsters.
+layout: project
 notes: "Clone Wars - notes.md"
-layout: project
 ---

 ## Community Contributed Project { .challenge .pdf-hidden }